jr-garcia/Hissing-Python/Readme.md

-OpenAL Sound System for Python
+Simple Sound System for Python using OpenAL and FFMPEG.